pietrobraione/tardis/README.md

 #### Dependencies

 TARDIS has many dependencies.
 It must be built using a JDK version 8 - neither less, nor more.
 We suggest to use the latest Eclipse Temurin from [Adoptium](https://adoptium.net/) v8 with HotSpot JVM (note that the JDK with the OpenJ9 JVM currently does not work, because there are some slight differences in the standard library classes).
+If you are on an Apple Silicon Mac we suggest to use the JDK Zulu distribution from [Azul](https://www.azul.com/downloads/?package=jdk#zulu).
 The Gradle wrapper `gradlew` included in the repository will take care to select the right version of Java.
 Gradle will automatically resolve and use the following compile-time-only dependencies:

 * [JavaCC](https://javacc.org) is used in the JBSE submodule for compiling the parser for the JBSE settings files.
 * [JUnit](http://junit.org) is used in the JBSE submodule for running the test suite that comes with JBSE (in future TARDIS might come with a test suite of its own).